 Replacing Damaged or Worn-Out Fans

 Over time, fans in your wine fridge may become worn out or damaged, causing them to become noisy or less efficient.
-You might notice rattling noises or reduced air circulation.
 If you’ve cleaned the fans and the noise persists, it may be time for a replacement.

 How to fix: